 Ramneet Sierra (TRU JD 2015)

-After working for the Federal Government in Ottawa, Ramneet entered law school to pursue her interests of public policy and social justice.
+After working for the federal government in Ottawa, Ramneet entered law school to pursue her interests of public policy and social justice.
 Ramneet interned at the International Federation of Women Lawyers (FIDA) in Nairobi, Kenya where she advocated for the legal interests of women and children on issues such as gender violence, police corruption and child protection.
 She submitted legislative amendments and policy recommendations to the Kenyan Parliament, and had the opportunity to present before the United Nations.
-Ramneet hopes to continue expanding her legal experience as an articling student at a full-service law firm in Vancouver, Remedios and Company with a special focus on international business and securities law.

 Chris Albinati (TRU JD 2014)